open-mmlab/mmrazor/README.md

 ## Contributing

 We appreciate all contributions to improve MMRazor.
-Please refer to [CONTRUBUTING.md](https://mmrazor.readthedocs.io/en/latest/notes/contribution_guide.html) for the contributing guideline.
+Please refer to [CONTRIBUTING.md](https://mmrazor.readthedocs.io/en/latest/notes/contribution_guide.html) for the contributing guidelines.

 ## Acknowledgement

 MMRazor is an open source project that is contributed by researchers and engineers from various colleges and companies.
 We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
-We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new model compression methods.
+We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to re-implement existing methods and develop their own new model compression methods.

 ## Citation

-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please consider citing:

 ```BibTeX
 @misc{2021mmrazor,